It's a New Day in Public Health.

 Florida Water Management Inventory Project

-The goal of the Florida Water Management Inventory (FLWMI) is to provide an up-to-date centralized geographic data map linking each built property in the state with a drinking water source (public water or private domestic well) and wastewater treatment method (central sewer or onsite septic).
+The goal of the Florida Water Management Inventory (FLWMI) is to provide an up-to-date centralized geographic data map for developed properties with a drinking water source (public water or private domestic well) and wastewater treatment method (central sewer or onsite septic).

-The initial inventory was completed in October, 2016, and reflects information received from multiple stakeholders across the state.
-However, there are several public water and sewer providers that did not submit information leaving gaps in the data.
-The next cycle of the inventory is focused on filling in these gaps.
+The initial inventory was completed in October 2016, and reflects information received from multiple stakeholders across the state.
+The inventory was further updated during 2017.
+However, there are gaps in the data from a lack of available information and where several public water and sewer providers did not submit data.
+The future cycles of the inventory are focused on filling in these gaps and updating the parcels wtih additional information from drinking water and wastewater.

 Maps and Data